Jane Fonda's History of Social and Environmental Activism

 What to know about Fonda's role in environmental activism:

 In October 2019, Fonda launched a weekly protest in collaboration with Greenpeace called Fire Drill Fridays after becoming inspired by Greta Thunberg and other young activists demanding a more aggressive governmental response to climate change.
 Fire Drill Fridays protestors would gather outside the U.S. Capitol in an attempt to raise awareness of the worsening climate crisis and also demand that the U.S. use alternatives to fossil fuel as per the Green New Deal.

 On her 82nd birthday, Fonda was arrested while protesting at a Fire Drill Friday outside the U.S. Capitol.
 Later, in her book What Can I Do?
 My Path From Climate Despair to Action, Fonda called her arrest the “best birthday party ever.”

-This brings us to Fonda’s most recent bout of activism: standing in solidarity with Indigenous people in opposition of Line 3, a pipeline proposed by Enbridge in 2014, a Canadian pipeline company responsible for one of the biggest oil spills in the U.S., according to StopLine3.org.
+In 2020, Fonda stood in solidarity with Indigenous people in opposition of Line 3, a pipeline proposed by Enbridge in 2014, a Canadian pipeline company responsible for one of the biggest oil spills in the U.S., according to StopLine3.org.

 What to know about Fonda's social activism: